fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabaseImportExportStatus.md

 ```

 ### -ServerName
-Specifies the name of the ssSDS server.
+Specifies the name of the Azure SQL Database server.
 You must specify this parameter if you specified the *RequestId* parameter.

 ```yaml